Kotlin/kotlinx-browser/README.md

 }
 ```

-- In multiplatform projects, add a dependency to the commonMain source set dependencies
+- In multiplatform projects, add a dependency to the wasmJsMain source set dependencies
 ```kotlin
 kotlin {
     sourceSets {